joeynguyen/dotfiles-starter/README.md

 ### Installing CLI applications

 1. [Install Brew](https://brew.sh/)
+1. Follow the instructions provided at the completion of the Brew installation process for adding a line to your `~/.zshrc`.
+Also run the `eval "... shellenv)"` line in your current Terminal to start using `brew` right away.
 1. From the root of this repo, run `brew bundle`
    - this will install all apps listed in the _Brewfile_ file